-- 1. Purpose.
-The purpose of this Agreement is to memorialize the District's agreement to pay for all of the Projects costs and to establish the process by which the District's participation will be accomplished.
+1. Purpose.
+The purpose of this Amended and Restated Agreement is to memorialize the District's agreement to pay for all of the Projects costs and to establish the process by which the District's participation will be accomplished.
 The total costs associated with the Project, including but not limited to design, construction management and construction ("Estimated Project Cost") are currently estimated at Four Hundred Thirteen Thousand Seven Hundred Eighty-Five Dollars and 02/100 Cents (\$413,785.02).
-The actual Project costs expended on the Project shall be referred to herein as the "Actual Project Cost". - 2.
-General Description of the Project.
-The Project is generally described in the Urban Drainage IGA, a copy of which is attached hereto as Exhibit A. The parties acknowledge and confirm that Urban Drainage will be responsible for design, construction, and construction and financial management of the Project in accordance with the Urban Drainage IGA. - 3.
-Costs of Project.
+The actual Project costs expended on the Project shall be referred to herein as the "Actual Project Cost".

+2. General Description of the Project.
+The Project is generally described in the Urban Drainage IGA, a copy of which is attached hereto as Exhibit A. The parties acknowledge and confirm that Urban Drainage will be responsible for design, construction, and construction and financial management of the Project in accordance with the Urban Drainage IGA.

+3. Costs of Project.
 The Actual Project Costs will be funded entirely by the District.
-The District's initial financial contribution is in the amount of the Estimated Project Cost of Four Hundred Thirteen Thousand Seven Hundred Eighty-Five Dollars and 02/100 Cents (\$413,785.02) ("District's Contribution").
-If the Actual Project Cost is lower than the Estimated Project Cost, then the District shall be reimbursed the amount of the Project savings resulting from the difference between the Estimated Project Cost and the Actual Project Cost.
-If the Actual Project Cost exceeds the Estimated Project Cost, the District shall be responsible for paying the difference between the Estimated Project Cost and the Actual Project Cost.
+The District's estimated financial contribution is in the amount of the Estimated Project Cost of

+One Million One Hundred Twenty-One Thousand Seventy Seven Dollars as 02/100 Cents (\$1,121,077.02) of which Four Hundred Thirteen Thousand Seven Hundred Eighty-Five Dollars and 02/100 Cents (\$413,785.02) has been paid to the City upon execution of the original IGA executed September 12, 2017.
+The District shall pay the City the balance of \$ 707,222.00 for the Project in accordance with Section 4 ("District's Contribution").
+If the Actual Project Cost is lower than the Estimated Project Cost, then the District shall be reimbursed the amount of the Project cost.
+If the Actual Project Cost exceeds the Estimated Project Cost and the Actual Project Cost.
 In such event, the City shall request additional or supplemental funds from the District in writing and the District shall remit any such additional or supplemental funds to the City within ten (10) business days following receipt of a written request from the City.